cfadevrepo/radicals/README.md

 #### Running Android:

-Switch branches to `removing_RNCView_dependency`.
 Open the `android` folder in Android Studio.
 Set up an AVD.
 Wait for files to be indexed and run.